khalid999devs/Numerical_Project_Team_Smashers/Linear/Gauss_Jordan/README.md

 **Disadvantages:**

-- Requires more computations than Gauss Elimination and less efficient for large systems
+- Requires more computations than Gauss Elimination
-- More prone to round-off errors with higher computational cost
+- Less efficient for large systems

 ## Gauss Jordan Code